DPRIYATHAM/DigitalDemocracy-DD/README.md

 ## Solution
 Digital Democracy is a comprehensive solution aimed at revolutionizing the democratic voting process.
 By addressing challenges such as political interference, time-consuming procedures, and user unfamiliarity with technology, DD ensures a secure, efficient, and user-friendly voting experience.
 The project incorporates cutting-edge technologies, including blockchain, advanced encryption, and innovative algorithms, to enhance transparency, security, and accessibility in democratic elections.

-**Project Title: DemocracyGuard: Reinventing Secure and Accessible Voting Systems for Modern Elections**

-**Project Overview:**
-DemocracyGuard is a comprehensive solution aimed at revolutionizing the democratic voting process.
-By addressing challenges such as political interference, time-consuming procedures, and user unfamiliarity with technology, DemocracyGuard ensures a secure, efficient, and user-friendly voting experience.
-The project incorporates cutting-edge technologies, including blockchain, advanced encryption, and innovative algorithms, to enhance transparency, security, and accessibility in democratic elections.

 **Key Features:**

 1. **OTP-Based Phone Authentication:**